Tagraxofusp

 Tagraxofusp, sold under the brand name Elzonris, is an anti-cancer medication for the treatment of blastic plasmacytoid dendritic cell neoplasm (BPDCN).
-It was approved for use in the United States in 2018, and after a second review, in the EU in January 2021.
-The U.S. Food and Drug Administration (FDA) considers it to be a first-in-class medication.

 Tagraxofusp is a fusion protein consisting of interleukin 3 (IL-3) fused to diphtheria toxin.
 The fusion protein readily kills cultured pDC by binding to their IL-3 receptors to thereby gain entrance to the cells and then blocking these cells' protein synthesis (due to its diphtheria toxin portion inhibiting eukaryotic elongation factor 2).

+It was approved for use in the United States in 2018, and in the European Union in January 2021.
+The U.S. Food and Drug Administration (FDA) considers it to be a first-in-class medication.

 Society and culture

 Legal status

 In July 2020, the European Medicines Agency (EMA) recommended the refusal of the marketing authorization for tagraxofusp.
 The Agency was concerned that due to the design of the study and the small number of participants, it was not possible to be sure how effective the medicine was in treating blastic plasmacytoid dendritic cell neoplasm.
 In addition, the medicine could cause capillary leak syndrome (an unpredictable, potentially life-threatening side effect due to increased permeability of small blood vessels), which had led to some fatal outcomes.